kuamadee/kuamadee/README.md

 - can write test-step and available to use robotframework.
 - Capable about locator and understand DOM in HTML language.
-- you can find my Automated web testing [this link].

 **API Testing**